bgrose/bgrose/README.md

 **🏫 Education**
 - Univeristy of South Carolina Class of 2023
 - Major in Computer Science
-- Minors in Computer Science and Mathamatics
+- Minors in Data Science and Mathamatics
 - GPA 4.000/4.000

 ---